MahtabEK/Black-Box-Testing/README.md

   2) **bank.FeesCalculator.java**: The focus here is to check for the correct calculation of fees while performing withdrawal, deposit, and transfer.

-    o For withdrawal: Use Robust Worst Case Boundary Value Analysis to generate your test cases.
+  - For withdrawal: Use Robust Worst Case Boundary Value Analysis to generate your test cases.

-    o For deposit: Use Weak Robust Equivalence Class Analysis to generate your test cases.
+  - For deposit: Use Weak Robust Equivalence Class Analysis to generate your test cases.

-    o For transfer: Use Decision Table Analysis to generate your test cases
+  - For transfer: Use Decision Table Analysis to generate your test cases

 For each of the JUnit tests you can find: